konflux-ci/architecture/ADR/0039-workspace-deprecation.md

 3. We will stop using the term Workspace, and start to use the term Namespace.

 4. The Konflux UI will expose a wizard for creating a new namespace.
-This wizard will be available to any user that has permissions to create namespaces.
+This wizard will be visible to any user that has permissions to create namespaces.

 5. Konflux won't be opinionated about the mechanism for initializing/maintaining namespaces with supporting resources such as ResourceQuota and LimitRange.
 Konflux will defer